microsoft/PowerToys/README.md

 ### Requirements

 - Windows 10 v1903 (build 18362) or newer preferred, Windows 10 v1803 (build 17134) minimum.
-- ⚠️ Support for Windows 10 v1803 will be removed with the next release (v0.35.x and newer)!
+   - ⚠️ PowerToys minimum version of Windows 10 will be increased to v1903 starting with the 0.37 release
 - Have [.NET Core 3.1.13 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.13-windows-x64-installer).
 The installer should handle this but we want to directly make people aware.

 ### Via GitHub with EXE [Recommended]